bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 	.. method:: save($id, $data[, $ttl = 60[, $raw = FALSE]])

-		:param string $id: name of the cached item
+		:param	string	$id: Cache item name
 		:param	mixed	$data: the data to save
 		:param	int	$ttl: Time To Live, in seconds (default 60)
 		:param	bool	$raw: Whether to store the raw value
 		:returns:	TRUE on success, FALSE on failure
+		:rtype:	string

 		This method will save an item to the cache store.
 If saving fails, the method will return FALSE.